 Image Lock RFU DTG printing pretreat solution can be applied with any automatic spray pre-treatment machine, like the Lawson Zoom-AE, or can be applied by hand with a Wagner spray gun, mist sprayer, pump sprayer, airbrush or garden sprayer, etc.

 Important Application Directions: Spray an even coat of Image Lock DTG pretreat fluid spray in the print location.
 DO NOT over saturate the garment.
 Allow Image Lock RFU to dry, either with a specialized conveyor dryer, like the Lawson Digi-Dry Box, Digi-Star or Blazer Textile Dryer, or by using a heat transfer press.

-Curing: When using a heat transfer press to dry, DO NOT use a Teflon sheet or silicone treated parchment paper to protect the garment, and DO NOT clamp the heat transfer press too tight.
+Curing: When using a heat transfer press to dry, DO NOT use a Teflon sheet or silicone treated parchment paper to protect the garment, and DO NOT clamp the heat transfer press too tight at first.
 Simply lower the press to set on top of the garment and use plain parchment paper (or non-silicone treated parchment) as a protective sheet.
-Press the garment for 10 seconds at 330°F. Remove the pre-treatment paper and then press for an additional 10 - 15 seconds.
+Press the garment for 10 seconds at 330°F. Remove the pre-treatment paper and then press for an additional 10 - 15 seconds with heavy pressure.

 Using too much may leave a DTG Pretreatment stain on the garment and will cause the image to flake and peel during wash tests.
 Lighter garment colors require less pre-treatment than darker colors like black or navy.
 Garments can be pre-treated in advance in batches before final printing.

 You should test your curing methods prior to product.
 We we describe is only a suggestion.